Home > Blog > Article

 It’s also successful on a level that means even more to me: I hear from moms who are fighter pilots, surgeons, ER nurses: moms who have been on the frontline of the COVID pandemic, telling us how this product has helped them get through...that’s enough to know that I put something amazing out in this world.
 As a woman, I know how powerful this is.
 As a mother, I know that my children are proud of me.
 I know that I’m helping people all across the world; moms from South America, Europe, Asia and North America have reached out to me about needing this chiller to make their lives easier.
 And that is so worth it.

-“Life is relentless.
-As an entrepreneur and working parent, it is a constant juggle and it is never pretty.
-Often, the people you love will tell you that you are doing too much, working too hard, stretched too thin, unhealthy or just plain wrong.
-You'll devote all you have to your day job to ensure the health and welfare of everyone you love while spending the rest of your time and yourself nurturing your business.
-Everything meaningful feels like it is at stake and you are always tired.
+Life is relentless.
+As an entrepreneur and working parent, it’s a constant juggle, and it’s never pretty.
+The people you love will tell you that you’re doing too much, working too hard, stretching yourself too thin.
+You’ll pour everything into your day job to ensure the well-being of those you love while building a business from the ground up in every spare moment.
+It’s exhausting, and at times, it feels like everything is at stake.

 In addition to being the founder of this company, I'm a partner at an international law firm.
 I'm a never-say-die litigator and an aggressive negotiator.
-I'll keep doing all of the things I love and do them to the best of my ability.
+I'll keep doing all the things I love and do them to the best of my ability.
 Some days it’s overwhelming, but knowing how many ounces of breastmilk we're saving, how many lives we're changing — that makes it worth it.

-That's why I gave it everything I had when it counted.
-I’ll always be proud of that.
+I fought for this—for every mom trying to do it all.
+I gave it everything I had when it mattered.
+And I’ll always be proud of that.

 Back to blog